UW-Hydro/bmorph/docs/bmorph_tutorial.rst

 ``condition_var`` names the variable to use in conditioning, such as maximum temperature (tmax), seasonal precipitation (seasonal_precip), or daily minimum temperature (tmin).
-At this time, only one conditioning meterological variable can be used per ``bmorph`` execution.
+At this time, only one conditioning meteorological variable can be used per ``bmorph`` execution.
 In this example, ``tmax`` and ``seasonal_precip`` have been commented out to select ``tmin`` as the conditioning variable.
 If you wish to change this, be sure to either change which variables are commented out or change the value of ``condition_var`` itself.